hwipl/nuqql/doc/setup.md

 ## Hacky stuff/additional tools

-If certain keys do not work, `nuqql-keys.py` is a tool that might help you to set up or reconfigure the keymaps within the nuqql code.
+If certain keys do not work, `nuqql-keys` is a tool that might help you to set up or reconfigure the keymaps within the nuqql code.